MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-PHP-Composer.markdown

 	`curl -k -X POST https://www.myget.org/F/your-feed-name/composer/dist/<packageid>/<packageversion>.zip -H "Authorization: Bearer <your access token>" -F "data=@Package.zip"`

-2. (optional) **Enable package source proxy** to seamlessly blend your MyGet feed with the [Packagist.org](https://www.packagist.org) repository.
+2. (optional) **Enable upstream source proxy** to seamlessly blend your MyGet feed with the [Packagist.org](https://www.packagist.org) repository.

-	From the *Package Sources* tab, edit the *Packagist* package source and enable the *Make all upstream packages available in clients* option.
+	From the *Upstream Sources* tab, edit the *Packagist* upstream source and enable the *Make all upstream packages available in clients* option.
 If you prefer to have the package binaries downloaded to your feed for subsequent requests, also enable the *Automatically add downloaded upstream packages to the current feed (mirror)* option.

 	![Mix your MyGet PHP Composer repository with the public Packagist.org repository](Images/proxy-npm-registry.png)